matrix-org/matrix-appservice-irc/README.md

 ------------------------------
 [![Build Status](http://matrix.org/jenkins/buildStatus/icon?job=IRC-AS)](http://matrix.org/jenkins/job/IRC-AS/)

 This is a Node.js IRC bridge for Matrix, using the Application Services (AS) API.
+This requires **Synapse 0.9** or above as this AS uses the new registration format.

 What does it do?
 ----------------